godfrey0/CICD_project/readme.md

 CICD project commissioned by japanese rest at NTP.
 Using HTML, CSS and JS for the webpage.
-Current webpage is under testing!
+Current webpage going live soon!

 <!DOCTYPE html>